 Planets Through a Telescope

-Jupiter and Saturn are possible but more challenging than the Moon.
+See on Amazon →Jupiter and Saturn are possible but more challenging than the Moon.
 They are much smaller (even through a telescope) and dimmer, which pushes phone cameras to their limits.
 The same afocal technique works: phone adapter on eyepiece, tap to focus, lock exposure.

 For planets, try shooting video instead of still photos.
 Record 30-60 seconds of video through the eyepiece, then use a free app like PIPP or AutoStakkert to extract and stack the sharpest frames.
-This planetary imaging technique is actually how most serious planetary photographers work — even with dedicated astronomy cameras, video stacking produces far better results than single exposures.
+This planetary imaging technique is actually how most serious planetary photographers work, even with dedicated astronomy cameras, video stacking produces far better results than single exposures.

 The Milky Way with a Phone

 Modern flagship phones (iPhone 15 Pro and later, Samsung Galaxy S23 and later, Google Pixel 7 and later) have night modes capable of capturing the Milky Way.
-The requirements are: genuinely dark skies (Bortle 4 or darker — our light pollution guide explains how to find them), a phone tripod or stable surface, and the phone's built-in Night Mode or Astrophotography mode.
+The requirements are: genuinely dark skies (Bortle 4 or darker, our light pollution guide explains how to find them), a phone tripod or stable surface, and the phone's built-in Night Mode or Astrophotography mode.

 Set up the phone on a tripod, point it at the Milky Way, and activate the longest available night exposure.
-Google Pixel phones have a dedicated astrophotography mode that takes a series of long exposures and stacks them automatically — the results can be genuinely stunning. iPhones and Samsung phones achieve similar results through their night modes with 10-30 second exposures.
+Google Pixel phones have a dedicated astrophotography mode that takes a series of long exposures and stacks them automatically, the results can be genuinely stunning. iPhones and Samsung phones achieve similar results through their night modes with 10-30 second exposures.

 For wider Milky Way scenes, consider a clip-on wide-angle lens attachment for your phone.
 These inexpensive accessories ($15-30) widen the field of view to capture more of the Milky Way's arc across the sky.